orzechowskid/tree-sitter-css-in-js/README.md

 ## Releases

-binaries for all supported OS/hardware platforms (all 1 of them: 64-bit Ubuntu) are automatically built for you.
+binaries for all supported OS/hardware platforms (Linux, OSX, and Windows) are automatically built for you.
 Freshest copies of the shared libraries can be found in the `latest` release.

 ## Problem?